Alliance Française de Silicon Valley: Cultural Events

-Past events have included a history of red soled shoes from Louis XIV to Christian Louboutin, a workshop on French Polynesia, Bastille Day, among others.
+In February 2019, the AFSCV and the French Consulate in San Francisco presented an exhibition called "Pulsions," highlighting the work of eight French artists.

-Approaches towards the COVID‑19 pandemic
+Past events have included a history of red soled shoes from Louis XIV to Christian Louboutin, a workshop on French Polynesia, Bastille Day, and others.

-When schooling changed to online for most of the world due to strategies to contain the coronavirus pandemic, the Alliance Française chapters did the same with their French language classes and events.
-The result was mostly positive and actually increased participation in adult learning and gave online conversation and special events a creative boost.
+Approaches towards the COVID-19 pandemic

-The Alliance Française Silicon Valley (AFSCV) had online events and workshops included a series on hygiene – Le bain et la toilette à travers l’art – that was put on by a historian at the Louvre; a Netflix Emily in Paris discussion; art workshops around portraits, Pop Art and contemporary art and many others that proved to attract a large and geographically diverse audience.
+During the coronavirus pandemic, the Alliance Française chapters moved their French classes and events online.
+Online events and workshops included a series on hygiene put on by a historian at the Louvre; a discussion of the Netflix series Emily in Paris; art workshops around portraits, Pop Art and contemporary art and many others.
 The 44 online events offered in 2020 were seen by participants all over the U.S. and Europe, including France, Holland, the Netherlands, Belgium and the U.K.